A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 The annual Huron Fringe Birding Festival in late May and early June coincides with the end of migration and the beginning of nesting season.
 This multi-day event celebrates the area's biodiversity with guided hikes, bird identification workshops and other birding adventures.

-Keep a sharp eye out for black-crowned night herons and American egrets touching down on the Bruce Peninsula.
+Keep a keen lookout for black-crowned night herons and American egrets touching down on the Bruce Peninsula.

 Location: 1593 Bruce Road 33, Port Elgin